Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 ## Running the Master Controller

 {{% note notitle %}}
 Before starting the master controller, make sure all agent controllers are running on all respective load test machines.
 The master controller cannot be started if the configured agent controllers aren't running.
-Also check that the test suite has been compiled successfully to avoid errors when uploading it.
+Also check that the test suite has been compiled successfully to avoid errors when starting the test.
 {{% /note %}}

 You can start the master controller in one of the following modes: